-- 1. Go to Configuration \rightarrow Event \rightarrow Smart Event. - 2.
-Configure the event detection and select the channels to trigger the recording when an event occurs.
+1. Go to Configuration \rightarrow Event \rightarrow Smart Event.

-- 3. Go to Configuration \rightarrow Record \rightarrow Parameter. - 4.
+- 2. Configure the event detection and select the channels to trigger the recording when an event occurs.
+Refer to Event for details. - 3.
+Go to Configuration \rightarrow Record \rightarrow Parameter. - 4.
 Set the continuous main stream/sub-stream recording parameters for the camera.
 Refer to Configure Recording Parameter for details. - 5.
 Go to Configuration \rightarrow Record \rightarrow Schedule. - 6.
 Select recording type as Event.
 Refer to Edit Schedule for details.